ibm-cloud-docs/track-spend-with-cloudability/faqs.md

 {: #how-does-cloudability-access-my-billing-data}
 {: faq}

-{{site.data.keyword.IBM_notm}} Cloudability accesses your account billing data by using [billing exports](/docs/billing-usage?topic=billing-usage-exporting-your-usage) to a {{site.data.keyword.cos_full_notm}} bucket.
+{{site.data.keyword.IBM_notm}} Cloudability accesses your account billing data by using [billing exports](/docs/billing-usage?topic=billing-usage-exporting-your-usage) to a Object Storage bucket.
 This deployable architecture creates the access policies to an {{site.data.keyword.IBM_notm}} Cloudability owned service ID to be able to read the data in this bucket.
 Only the bare minimum access is granted to {{site.data.keyword.IBM_notm}} Cloudability.

 ## How long until {{site.data.keyword.cloud_notm}} billing data is visible in Cloudability?
 {: #how-long-until-I-see-my-data}